FedericoTiberti/FedericoTiberti.github.io/README.md

 **High school scientific diploma (_2013 - 2018_)**

 ## 24h of Spa-Francorchamps
 June 2023, unforgettable!
-During my time in Brussels, I went to the 24 Hours of Spa with a special vehicle, immersing myself in the world of motorsport at one of what I believe to be in the top three circuits in the world.
+During my time in Brussels, I went to the 24 Hours of Spa with a car that I'm sure didn't go unnoticed!
+It has been simply incredible to experience the world of motorsport at one of what I believe to be in the top three circuits in the world.
 <p align="center">
   <img src="images/24h-spa.jpg" width="350">
 </p>

+## Sports over the years 🏊‍♂️🏔️🏋️‍♂️
+Sport has been a constant passion in my life over the years.
+In my childhood and adolescence, I was a professional swimmer, and later became a competitive crossfitter, all while engaging in other occasional sports activities, such as climbing Mount Velino at over 2,400 meters in altitude.
+Swimming taught me exceptional discipline and allowed me to forge unbreakable bonds.
+Among the photos is a podium shared at a competition in Siena with two lifelong friends back in 2014!

+## Telespazio Fucino Space Center 📡
+During my last year of high school, we were fortunate to visit the largest civilian teleport in the world, just a few kilometers from the school I attended in Avezzano.
+It was a unique atmosphere that allowed us to experience the beginnings of telecommunications in the 1960s.